 At the bottom, the water falls off a ledge and over a 6-foot opening in the mine.
 If water levels are high, this opening might be totally obscured, so I actually feel conditions like I had on the day I visited were perfect.

 Little is known about this mine, but it was likely dug as an exploratory hole in the 1840s.
 It is said to go back a couple of hundred yards and to only be a single passageway.
+While it’s not as impressive as the nearby Widow Jane Mine, it’s still fun to see.

 I’ve most often seen this waterfall referred to as Buttermilk Falls.
 However, New York doesn’t need any more “Buttermilk Falls”, so I’d rather name it after the mine.
 This also helps to distinguish what makes this spot so unique.